 Go back to the Vulcan bill of materials.
 Take a look at the capacitors, these are all prefixed C in the list.

 Capacitors are measured in farads.
-A farad is really big so we usually use parts in micro (µ), nano (n)m or pico (p) farads.
+A farad is really big so we usually use parts in micro (µ or u), nano (n)m or pico (p) farads.

 Let’s look at the parts above.
 C1 is 100 nano-farads (100n).
 C4 is 2.2 (2n2) nano-farads, and C7 is 22 micro-farads (22µ).